 Parable of the Lost Sheep Meaning

-The Bible uses many references to shepherding and makes clear that Jesus is our shepherd and we are His sheep.
+The Bible uses many references to shepherding in the open country and makes clear that Jesus is our shepherd and we are His sheep.
 One example is:

 How does the Parable of the Lost Sheep relate to us today